 Navajo Pass to Navajo Peak is a 10.4 mile moderately trafficked out and back trail located near Cle Elum, Washington that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash